santakadev/refactoring-legacy-php/README.md

 - Breaking dependencies (Decoupling)
 - Split in modules (if necessary)

-Don't go too for at this point (microservices, cqrs, event sourcing, ddd, hexagonal) simply try to solve the bad design of the software that will let you on the future pivot to other arquitectures.
+Don't go too for at this point (microservices, CQRS, event sourcing, DDD, hexagonal) simply try to solve the bad design of the software that will let you on the future pivot to other arquitectures.

 ## Basic tools setup